Experienced In Parentage Cases For Both Mothers And Fathers

 There are numerous legal issues for unmarried parents who bring a child into the world.
 Whether you are the mother or the father, it is important to seek competent legal advice with respect to your parental rights.

-Butler, Giraudo & Meister, P.C., is a family law firm serving clients in Peoria and Tazewell counties and throughout Central Illinois.
+Butler Giraudo & Meister, P.C. is a family law firm serving clients in Peoria, Tazewell and Woodford Counties and throughout Central Illinois.
 We have significant experience handling parentage cases (formerly known as paternity actions) for mothers and fathers who have children while unmarried.
 We help our clients secure parental rights and obtain the financial support needed to raise their children.

 Contact our family law firm online to speak with a Peoria paternity attorney about establishing parentage.